Liveaboard Diving

 Passports & Visas

-Your passport must be valid for at least 6 months beyond the period you intend to stay in Solomon Islands and you should carry an onward or return flight ticket.
+Your passport must have at least two (2) blank pages and be valid for at least 6 months beyond the period you intend to stay in Solomon Islands.

-Citizens of EU countries, the US, Canada, and most other Western countries do not need a visa to enter the Solomon Islands.
-Upon arrival they will be issued with a visitor’s permit with 3 months validity.
+Citizens of EU countries, the UK, the US, Canada, and most other Western countries do not need a visa to enter the Solomon Islands.
+Upon arrival, they will be issued with a visitor’s permit with 3 months validity.

 We are happy to provide assistance with Solomon Islands visa applications for guests who need one.
 However, at least 8 weeks’ notice is required and a handling fee will be charged for this service in addition to the cost of the visa, regardless of the outcome of the application.